Princeton-Penn-Vents/princeton-penn-flowmeter/README.md

 and on the nurse monitoring station to derive quantities for both alarms and display.

-The software is written on Python and PyQt for portability.
+The software is written in Python and PyQt for portability.

 # Installation